hiway/atum/README.md

 ### Technical Details

-Atum simply imports Python strings with the same name as their content.
+Atum simply imports Python strings with the same content as their name.

 Here is the content of atum.py in its entirety: